 A hereditary peer, Lord de Mauley is the 7th Baron de Mauley - real name Rupert Ponsonby (yep, really).
 And he is a Freemason according to this source listing the House of Lords Register of Members interests.

-The KC's president is a famous Freemason, too - Prince Michael of Kent - and I am told that KC masons frequent the Connaught Lodge at the Connaught Hotel - or at least they did.
+The KC's president is a famous Freemason, too - Prince Michael of Kent - and I'm told that Kennel Club masons frequent the Connaught Lodge at the Connaught Hotel.

 So... want to know who it was at the KC who shook Jon's hand masonically?